SBML Development Process

 Communication and transparency

 SBML has been, and continues to be, developed in collaboration with an international community of researchers and software developers.
 As with many other projects, the primary mode of interaction between members is electronic mail.
-Discussions about SBML language development take place on the mailing list email@example.com; discussions about SBML software and interoperability experiences take place on firstname.lastname@example.org.
-A web browser-based interface to the lists is available at http://sbml.org/Forums/.
+Discussions about SBML language development take place on email@example.com; discussions about SBML software and interoperability experiences take place on firstname.lastname@example.org.

 As a general principal, discussions that have an impact on SBML development are conducted in public as much as possible, either at workshops or over one of the SBML mailing lists.
-All messages to the mailing lists are publicly archived at http://sbml.org/Forums/ as well as in secondary archives produced by the Mailman software running the lists.
+All messages to the mailing lists are publicly archived, with links at http://sbml.org/Forums/.
 The public discussions and archives improve transparency, provide a public record of arguments and reasoning, and stimulate the broader community.
 Written text also helps bridge language barriers, because written text is often easier to understand than speech for non-native English speakers.

 The records of discussions and materials presented and produced at the various SBML workshops (the Forums, Hackathons, and focused workshops) are made publicly available from the SBML.org website.
 The SBML Team is responsible for organizing, collecting and managing the workshop materials.